colemilne54/colemilne54/README.md

 # 💫 About Me:
 I have recently graduated from Montana State University with a BS in Computer Science and minor in Data Science.

-<br>I run a digital marketing agency, The Milne Empire that specializes in website design and development along with Search Engine Optimization (SEO).
+<br>I run a digital marketing agency, [The Milne Empire](https://www.themilneempire.com/) that specializes in website design and development along with Search Engine Optimization (SEO).

-<br>I am also a Software Engineer at [Hatchery](https://www.hatchery.com/hatchery/) and [Earthwise Pet]([https://pointr.io/](https://earthwisepet.com/)).
+<br>I am also a Software Engineer at [Hatchery](https://www.hatchery.com/hatchery/) and [Earthwise Pet](https://earthwisepet.com/).

 ## 🌐 Socials: